 Process for Formal Case

-How to Petition: To begin the process, contact a priest or deacon (preferably one in your parish).
-He will meet with you and give you the necessary forms and information to petition the Church for a Declaration of Nullity.
+How to Petition: To begin the process, please contact a priest or deacon (preferably one in your parish).
+He will meet with you and act as your advocate.

-After you have completed the paperwork, have signed the appropriate forms, and written a detailed history of your former union, you should return them to the priest/deacon who will forward them to the Tribunal.
+After you have completed the paperwork, have signed the appropriate forms, and written a detailed history of your former union, they are to be returned to the priest/deacon who will forward them to the Tribunal.
 Be sure you include a recent copy of your Baptismal certificate showing all notations (if Catholic), your marriage certificate, and final decree of divorce.
 Many find it helpful to tell their children what they are doing so as to avoid potential misunderstandings.
 Know that all materials gathered are held in the strictest confidence in accord with Church Law.

 Your Former Spouse: The Church requires that your former spouse be notified of your petition to the Tribunal.
 Therefore, be sure to provide a current address for him/her.
 It is often worthwhile to let your former spouse know that they will be contacted by the Tribunal.
 The cooperation of your former spouse is very helpful so that the Tribunal may reach a just and fair decision.
 However, should your former spouse choose not to participate, the petition will continue to be processed.